In weight training, the training volume indicates how much work we did or how much weight our muscles moved during one workout.

 Bench press would, therefore, be solely for your chest volume – way easier, isn’t it?

-These numbers refer to set recommendations each week.
+These numbers refer to set recommendations.

 MV = Maintenance Volume: Describes the volume which is necessary to maintain your muscles current size.